 Did Upheaval In Darshan’s Personal Life End His Friendship With Sudeep?
 Sudeep’s Family Targeted

 Nearly, two years after Darshan publicly announced that he wasn't friends with Sudeep, the Pailwaan actor recently unfollowed the former on Twitter.
-Everybody was quite shocked with Sudeep's action as he had always maintained his calm by not commenting on the clash with Darshan.
-And now, sources are suggesting that certain issues in Darshan's personal life had impact on Sudeep and his family, hence he decided cut all possible ties with the Kurukshetra star.
+Everybody was quite shocked by Sudeep's action as he had always maintained his calm by not commenting on the clash with Darshan.
+And now, sources are suggesting that certain issues in Darshan's personal life had an impact on Sudeep and his family, hence he decided to cut all possible ties with the Kurukshetra star.

 According to Bangalore Mirror reports, Sudeep's family members were the alleged targets of abusive voice messages.
 It is also being said that people from the industry stopped Sudeep from reacting to it.
 Rumours are afloat that the abusive voice notes to Sudeep's family were sent from Darshan's wife Vijayalakshmi's phone.